cimt-ag/data_vault_pipelinedescription/documentation/Reference_of_core_syntax_elements.md

 **active_keys_of_partition_sql**
 (optional, used for cases, that can't be described by partitioning_fields and joins_path, only appliable for a single sattellite to delete)
-<br> To solve more complex scenarios for deletion detection, a Select statement can be provided, that determines all active keys of a satellite for a specific partition.
+<br> To solve more complex scenarios for deletion detection, a select statement can be provided, that determines all active keys of a satellite for a specific partition.
 The engine will only compare the given set with the staged data and insert deletion records accordingly .
 (If by ELT or ETL depends on the engine)
-"join_path" and "partitioning_columns" must be empty.
+The DVPD properties "join_path" and "partitioning_columns" must be empty.

 **> procedure specific properties <**
 For other procedures, then the defined above there might be other properties to be declared in the deletion_rule.

 ## stage_properties[]
 Contains the declaration of the stage table locations.
-In general the will be only one.
-In case of a distributed model, the stage table can be placed on every target.
+In common scenarios there will be only one.
+In case of a distributed model using ELT from stage to vault, the stage table can be placed on every target.

 **storage_component**
 (optional)